Manufacturing Week Long Comprehensive Workshop

 - Discuss the interaction of Mold Filling, gating and weld lines

 *See the Design Engine Plastic Parts page for a complete list of the course material.

 - Motorcycle brake Lever

 - Pivot bracket

 - Motorcycle kickstand

-Video Training Delivery System:
+Video Training Delivery System

-Ask your Design Engine account manager about the Design-Engine Video Training Delivery System or TDS for short.
-We have prepared this entire class in an easy to follow guide for designers and engineers who may want this TDS as a supplement to this course.
-Call today to speak to an account manager about the details at 312.226.8339
+Ask your Design Engine account manager about our Training Delivery System(TDS), an easy-to-follow guide for designers and engineers who want a supplement to this course.